waterylime/Book-Finder/README.md

 # Book-Finder

- usuer story: As a reader I want to see books recommend from a title entered/ books
+ user story: As a reader I want to see books recommend from a title entered/ books
 								recommended from genres.
 Along with reader reviews and rating.
 So that I can find new